Introduction to Nashville to Gatlinburg Drive

 In East Tennessee, Sevierville is a small city of forests and towns.
 You can enjoy the fresh air by taking nature walks or getting your daily exercise through local hiking trails.
 Nearby waterfalls are also fantastic places to take photos.

-The public library has an exhibit for all ages, with different interactive exhibits to keep the children entertained while you learn.
+The public library has an exhibit for all ages, with different interactive exhibits to keep the children entertained while they learn.
 Tennessee’s Museum of Aviation has a variety of vintage aircraft, including its two rare Thunderbolt fighter jets.
 To the east is the Forbidden Caverns, a vast underground cave system.

 Pigeon Forge